RhysSeeburger/RhysSeeburger.github.io/docs/content/00_community/teaching.md

 information: |
     ### Teaching and Mentoring

-    * Helping others to learn and grow.

----

-### Teaching and Mentoring

     Aside from reaching out to the general public and getting more people interested in Astronomy, I also enjoy engaging in teaching and tutoring.
 Some of the work I have done includes:

     - Tutoring the "Fortgeschrittenen Praktikum" ("Advanced Practical") course at the University of Heidelberg
     - Supervising the BOGY Internship of a highschool student at the Haus der Astronomie (House of Astronomy)
     - Participating in the Ogden Trust's Teach Physics Internship
     - Participating in the "Science Education Placement" at a high school in Edinburgh
     - Tutoring students in Physics and Mathematics as a Physics Peer Mentor at the University of Edinburgh
     - Tutoring students in various subjects as a freelance student tutor in secondary school

     For more information, click through the slideshow.

+---